grafana/grafana/docs/sources/alerting/unified-alerting/opt-in.md

 Moreover, before v8.2, notification logs and silences were stored on a disk.
 If you did not use persistent disks, any configured silences and logs would get lost on a restart, resulting in unwanted or duplicate notifications.

 As of Grafana 8.2, we no longer require the use of a persistent disk.
-The notification logs and silences are stored in a database.
-If you used the file-based approach, we'll read those files every fifteen (15) minutes and eventually persist them to the database.
+Instead, the notification logs and silences are stored regularly (every 15 minutes), and a clean shutdown to the database.
+If you used the file-based approach, Grafana will read the existing file and persisting it eventually.

 ## Migrating legacy alerts to Grafana 8 alerting system